thejuanshop/theme/exampleSite/content/pages/tos.md

 ### Product Buy & delivery policy

 All payments are processed securely through PayPal or Stripe.
-Goldcoders does not directly process payments through the website.
-So any kind of Problem if you face Goldcoders will Not Take any responsibility.
+The Juan Shopdirectly process payments through the website.
+So any kind of Problem if you face The Juan Shop will Not Take any responsibility.

 ### Product Buy & delivery policy